joanllenas/ts.data.maybe/README.md

 Where `Nothing` is an instance of `Nothing`, `null` or `undefined`, and `Just` represents any non `Nothing` value.

+> If this is new to you, you may want to read the introductory article [Safer code with container types](https://blog.logrocket.com/safer-code-with-container-types-either-and-maybe/) about why and how to use this library.

 ## Install

 ```